ember-learn/guides-source/guides/release/models/relationships.md

 ### Accessing relationship

-When accessing ember-data relationship in your app, you can either ask for accessing the relation asynchronously or synchronously.
+When accessing ember-data relationships in your app, you can either ask for the related record asynchronously or synchronously.

 It's possible to configure it through the `{ async: boolean }` property.
 The default value is `true`.